Linear equations on Drinfeld modules: Introduction

-The main result in this paper is the following theorem, which can be viewed as an analogue of Masser's theorem for Drinfeld $\mathbb{F}_q[t]$-modules. \begin{theorem} Let $L/k$ be a finite extension.
-Let $E$ be a Drinfeld $\mathbb{F}_q[t]$-module defined over $L$ and $P_1,\dots,P_\ell\in E(L)$ be distinct non-zero $L$-rational points.
+We provide an example of detailed calculations of the matrix $B$ in Example~\ref{Ex:Carlitz}.
+As a consequence of Theorem~\ref{Thm:Intro_Thm1}, our second result, can be viewed as an analogue of Masser's theorem for Drinfeld $\mathbb{F}_q[t]$-modules. \begin{theorem} Let $L/k$ be a finite extension.
+Let $E=(\mathbb{G}_{a/L},\phi)$ be a Drinfeld $\mathbb{F}_q[t]$-module defined over $L$ and $P_1,\dots,P_\ell\in E(L)$ be distinct non-zero elements in $E(L)$.
 If we set